 When you use outbound marketing, you can target your audience precisely.
 This is because you have a lot of data at your disposal.
 You can use this data to create buyer personas and target your marketing efforts accordingly.

 2. Reach a Broader Audience

-Outbound marketing helps you reach a wider audience than inbound marketing.
-This is because you’re not limited to just your website visitors.
+Outbound marketing helps you reach a wider audience than inbound marketing because you’re not limited to just your website visitors.
 You can use a variety of channels to reach your target audience.

 3. Generate More Leads

 Yes, outbound marketing still gets you qualified leads.
 It can help you generate leads at a much faster rate than inbound marketing.
 People who complain about outbound marketing don’t know how to do it properly.

 You can improve your brand awareness with outbound marketing.
 You’re not just limited to your website, app, or content channel.
 You can use a variety of channels to reach your audience fast and help them feel your existence as a business.